dormantleopard7/lwwip-stream-monitoring-data-project/README.md

 `Invalid bucket size; make sure it is a number above 1.0E-4.
 Bucket Size (0 for individual counts): ` until a valid bucket size is entered.
-It is advised that the bucket size be well over 0.0001 (it should really never be lower than 0.5, unless it's 0 for individual counts -- see below).
+It is advised that the bucket size be well over 0.0001 (it should really never be lower than 0.5, unless it's 0 for [individual counts][individual counts] -- see below).

 ###### Individual Counts